 Integration with other tools

 POS systems can integrate with various other tools, enhancing the overall efficiency of the restaurant.
 For instance, integrating with inventory management systems helps monitor stock levels and reduce waste.
-Scheduling tools can be integrated to manage staff shifts effectively.
+Scheduling tools can be integrated to manage restaurant staff shifts effectively.
 Customer relationship management (CRM) systems can also be linked to the POS, allowing restaurants to track customer preferences and improve service.
 These integrations ensure that all aspects of the restaurant business are connected and working together seamlessly.

 Kitchen Display Systems (KDS)